 New Paltz, Gardiner, Rosendale

-The breathtaking Shawangunk Ridge has given inspiration to the area’s residents for .
-New Paltz, a colorful college town with some of the region’s best restaurantsSUNY New Paltz is an economic driver for the region, and has received national attention for the quality and affordability of its .
+The breathtaking Shawangunk Ridge has given inspiration to the area’s residents for centuries.
+New Paltz, a colorful college town with some of the region’s best restaurants, sits at the base of the ridge.
+S.U.N.Y.
+New Paltz is an economic driver for the region, and has received national attention for the quality, breadth and affordability of its academic programs—not to mention its innovative 3-D Printing Center.
 Rosendale is a quaint and charming small town with an active community.
-Further south, Gardiner has become a hub for craft beverages, with several wineries and Tuthiltown Distillery, the first new whiskey maker to open in New York since Prohibition.
+Further south, Gardiner has become a hub for craft beverages, with several wineries and Tuthilltown Distillery, the first new whiskey maker to open in New York State since Prohibition.

 http://ulstercountyny.gov/ulsterforbusiness/video